anandpiyush1521/Chat-Pulse/readme.md

 <b>Calculate Polarity:</b> Use the polarity detection functionality to calculate the overall polarity of the chat conversations.
 This will provide a score or label indicating whether the chat data is mostly positive, negative, or neutral.

-<b>Generate Statistics and Metrics: Analyze the sentiment distribution and any other relevant metrics to gain insights into the sentiment trends in the chat data.
+<b>Generate Statistics and Metrics:</b> Analyze the sentiment distribution and any other relevant metrics to gain insights into the sentiment trends in the chat data.

-Visualize Results: Use data visualization libraries like Matplotlib or Seaborn to create visual representations of the sentiment analysis results and statistics, aiding in the interpretation of the findings.
+<b>Visualize Results:</b> Use data visualization libraries like Matplotlib or Seaborn to create visual representations of the sentiment analysis results and statistics, aiding in the interpretation of the findings.